avcaliani/python-apps/py-spark/README.md

 ## Quick Start

-> 👉 Before run this script make sure that you have already created a Python 3 virtual environment (venv)
+> 👉 Before run this script make sure that you have already created a Python 3 virtual environment ;)

 ```sh
 # Execute "run.sh" script passing as argument the name of scprit file.